zhetai/Ech0/README.en.md

 11. **What content is not recommended for Ech0?**
    Ech0 published content consists of three parts: text, images, and extended content (such as music, video player cards).
 Ech0 does not recommend publishing dense content that simultaneously includes `text + images + extended content`, as this violates some of Ech0's design principles.
 Additionally, publishing extended content or lengthy articles is not recommended at any time.

+12. **How do I enable the comment feature?**
+   Go to the settings page and enter your deployed Twikoo backend address in the `Comment API` field to enable comments automatically.
+Currently, only [Twikoo](https://twikoo.js.org/) is supported.

 ---

 # 📢 Feedback & Contributions